vsiddharth88/Data-Structures/README.md

 ### SPOPQ
 The below are two priority queues

-Index.java - helper for priority queues (PQ)
+prims.py - The PQ interface

-PQ.java - The PQ interface
+prims1.py - The PQ interface for IndexedHeap

-BinaryHeap.java - Normal implementation of PQ's using Binary Heap
+BinaryHeap.py - Normal implementation of PQ's using Binary Heap

-IndexedHeap.java - Indexed PQ version
+IndexedHeap.py - Indexed PQ version

 ### SP1
 Dijkstra.py - This has the implementaion of Dijkstra